Hiroki111/booking-admin-ui/README.md

-The last commit wasn't tested due to the PC failure

 ## TODO
-- start/end time should be dropdown boxes (every 30 minutes) Why?
- - there is no point of showing 24 hours
- - validation will be easier
- - no wrong end time
- - admin (probably) won't use this feature very often

 - booking edit modal: create a new booking -> the modal will update the same booking
 - booking edit modal's component name should be "EditBookingDialog"